MicrosoftDocs/SupportArticles-docs/support/sql/connect/network-related-or-instance-specific-error-occurred-while-establishing-connection.md

 1. If your network is configured properly, `ping` returns `Reply from <IP address>` followed by some additional information.
 If `ping` returns `Destination host unreachable` or `Request timed out`, TCP/IP isn't correctly configured.
 Errors at this point indicate a problem with the client computer, the server computer, or something about the network such as a router.
 To troubleshoot network problems, see [Advanced troubleshooting for TCP/IP issues](/windows/client-management/troubleshoot-tcpip).
 1. If the `ping` test succeeds by using the IP address, test whether the computer name can be resolved to the TCP/IP address.
 On the client computer, in the **Command Prompt** window, type *ping* and the name of the computer that's running SQL Server.
 For example, `ping newofficepc`.
 1. If ping to the IP address succeeds, but ping to the computer name returns `Destination host unreachable` or `Request timed out`, you might have old (stale) name resolution information cached on the client computer.
 Type `ipconfig /flushdns` to clear the DNS (Dynamic Name Resolution) cache.
 Then ping the computer by name again.
 When the DNS cache is empty, the client computer checks the latest information about the IP address for the server computer.
 1. If your network is configured properly, `ping` returns `Reply from <IP address>` followed by some additional information.
 If you can successfully ping the server computer by IP address but receive an error such as `Destination host unreachable` or `Request timed out` when pinging by computer name, then name resolution isn't correctly configured.
 For more information, see how to [Troubleshoot Basic TCP/IP Problems](/previous-versions/tn-archive/bb727023(v=technet.10)).
-Successful name resolution isn't required to connect to SQL Server, but if the computer name can't be resolved to an IP address, connections must be made to specify the IP address.
+Successful name resolution isn't required to connect to SQL Server.
+However, if the computer name can't be resolved to an IP address, connections must be made to specify the IP address.
 Name resolution can be fixed later.

 > [!NOTE]
 > You can also use either [Test-NetConnection](/previous-versions/windows/powershell-scripting/dn372891(v=wps.630)) or [Test-Connection](/powershell/module/microsoft.powershell.management/test-connection) cmdlet to test TCP connectivity according to the PowerShell version that's installed on the computer.
 For more information on PowerShell cmdlet, see [Cmdlet Overview](/powershell/scripting/developer/cmdlet/cmdlet-overview).